7014gree/hangman/README.md

 - Modified print statements to give more information to the user, such as how many guesses it took upon a win or what the word was upon a loss.

 ## Extensions
 - Added functionality to populate the word list from a given file path.
 Uses a regular expression to remove special characters.
+Currently only sample.txt is available in the folder to be read in, taken from https://en.wikipedia.org/wiki/United_Kingdom.
 - Future tasks: implement Hangman as a data class, populate the world list using a url.